Jack Suwinski Player Props: Pirates vs. Rockies

 Jack Suwinski At The Plate

-- Suwinski is batting .226 with a double, two home runs and four walks.
+- Suwinski is batting .265 with a double, four home runs and five walks.

-- Suwinski is batting .375 with two homers during his last games and is on a five-game hitting streak.
+- Suwinski is batting .467 with three homers during his last games and is riding a six-game hitting streak.

-- Suwinski has had a base hit in six of 10 games this season, and multiple hits once.
+- This season, Suwinski has tallied at least one hit in seven of 11 games (63.6%), and had multiple hits twice.

-- In 10 games played this season, he has homered in two of them.
+- In five games this season (45.5%), Suwinski has picked up an RBI, including two games with multiple runs batted in.

-- Suwinski has driven in a run in four games this season (40.0%), including one multiple-RBI game.
+- He has scored at least once four times this season (36.4%), including one multi-run game.

-- He has scored in three games this season (30.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.